 Google has confirmed to Android Central that the "verify apps" feature and Google Play have been updated to protect users from this issue.
 Indeed, app-level security bugs like this are exactly what the "verify apps" feature is designed to deal with.
 This significantly limits the impact of Fake ID on any device running an up-to-date version of Google Play Services — far from all Android devices being vulnerable, Google's action to address Fake ID via Play Services effectively neutered it before the issue even became public knowledge.

 We'll find out more when information on the bug becomes available at Black Hat.
 But since Google's app verifier and Play Store can catch apps using Fake ID, BlueBox's claim that "all Android users since January 2010" are at risk seems exaggerated.
 (Though admittedly, users running a device with a non-Google-approved version of Android are left in a stickier situation.)

-Letting Play Services act as gatekeeper is a stopgap, but it's a pretty effective one.
+Letting Play Services act as gatekeeper is a stopgap solution, but it's a pretty effective one.

 Regardless, the fact that Google has been aware of Fake ID since April makes it highly unlikely that any apps using the exploit will make it onto the Play Store in the future.
 Like most Android security issues, the easiest and most effective way to deal with Fake ID is to be smart about where you get your apps from.